-You also could dispute an appraisal that comes back lower than expected.
-Reasons to dispute an appraisal include inaccuracies in the report — such as the appraiser incorrectly counting the number of rooms — or if you believe they didn’t properly compare your home to similar properties.
+You can dispute an appraisal that comes back lower than expected.
+Good reasons to dispute an appraisal include inaccuracies in the report, such as the appraiser incorrectly counting the number of rooms, or if you think they didn’t properly compare your home to other similar properties.

 How Long After an Appraisal Does It Take To Close On a Refinance?